decretist/Dissertation/Chapter3/decretists.md

 Simon of Bisignano (fl.
-1174--1179) was the author of a *Summa decretorum* dated c.1177-79, and a number of glosses on the *Decretum* are attributed to him.[^35] The evidence that Simon of Bisignano was a student of Gratian’s comes from references within his writings.[^36] Simon refers to himself as *discipulus* and to Gratian as *magister* in at least two places in his *Summa* (**Landau says "frequently"**).
+1174--1179) was the author of a *Summa decretorum* dated c.1177-79, and a number of glosses on the *Decretum* are attributed to him.[^35] The evidence that Simon of Bisignano was a student of Gratian's comes from references within his writings.[^36] Simon refers to himself as *discipulus* and to Gratian as *magister* in at least two places in his *Summa* (**Landau says "frequently"**).
 There is, however a hiatus of almost four decades